 Marina Bay Sands food near Bayfront MRT Station

 To me, Marina Bay Sands is synonymous to Michelin-starred restaurants, casino, luxury goods and fancy musicals.
 However, after playing tourist for a day and visiting Gardens by the Bay, I realised there are plenty of good eats around the area.
 While some are not the cheapest, they are definitely worth visiting on special occasions.
-Here are eight Marina Bay Sands food places to check out the next time you’re in the area!
+Here are six Marina Bay Sands food places to check out the next time you’re in the area!

 1. Marina Bay BBQ Steamboat Buffet